knached99/reactChat/README.md

-# Realtime chat app using Socket.IO and MongoDB to store messagese
+# Realtime chat app using Socket.IO and MongoDB to store messages
 # reactChat